nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## Introduction

 ## Setting up, getting started
+1. Ensure you have version 11 of Java.
+You can install it from this [link](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html).
-1. Fork the Scheduler--; repo from this [link](https://github.com/AY2021S1-CS2113T-T12-4/tp).
+2. Fork the Scheduler--; repo from this [link](https://github.com/AY2021S1-CS2113T-T12-4/tp).
-2. Clone the fork on to your computer.
+3. Clone the fork on to your computer.
-3. Open Intellij.
+4. Open Intellij.
 If you are not in the welcome screen, click `File` -> 'Close project' to close the existing project dialog.
-4. Set up the correct JDK version for Gradle.
+5. Set up the correct JDK version for Gradle.
     1. Click `Configure` -> `Project Defaults` -> `Project Structure`
     2. Click `New...` and set it to the directory of the JDK.
-5. Click `Open or Import` in Intellij.
+6. Click `Open or Import` in Intellij.
-6. Locate the `build.gradle` file, select it and click `OK`.
+7. Locate the `build.gradle` file, select it and click `OK`.
-7. If asked, choose to `Open as Project`.
+8. If asked, choose to `Open as Project`.
-8. Click `OK` to accept the default settings.
+9. Click `OK` to accept the default settings.
-9. Wait for the importing process to finish.
+10. Wait for the importing process to finish.
-10. Locate run the 'Duke.java' file, right click and select `Run Duke.main()`.
+11. Locate run the 'Duke.java' file, right click and select `Run Duke.main()`.
-11. Navigate to the `test\java` folder and right click `seedu.duke` and select `Run Tests in 'seedu.duke'`.
+12. Navigate to the `test\java` folder and right click `seedu.duke` and select `Run Tests in 'seedu.duke'`.
 If the setup is successful, you should see this after step 10.
 All tests should also pass.
 ````
 _________________________________